hpfem/hermes/doc/src/hermes2d/P01-linear/03-poisson.rst

 .. math::
     :label: poisson1

-       -\mbox{div}(\lambda \nabla u) - C = 0
+       -\mbox{div}(\lambda \nabla u) = C

-in the L-shaped domain $\Omega$ from the previous examples, equipped with homogeneous (zero) Dirichlet boundary conditions
+in the L-shaped domain $\Omega$ from the previous examples.
+The equation is equipped with zero Dirichlet boundary conditions

 .. math::
     :label: poisson2

        u = 0\ \ \  \mbox{on}\  \partial \Omega.

-Here $u$ is the unknown temperature distribution,
+Here $u$ is an unknown temperature distribution,
-$C$ is a real number (volumetric heat sources).
-The thermal conductivity $\lambda$ is piecewise constant, with different values in Copper and Aluminum.
-Note that in reality,
-$\lambda$ is temperature-dependent and thus the problem is nonlinear -- we will simplify our life now by assuming that the temperature does not change much, and thus
-$\lambda$ can be considered constant.
+$C$ a real number representing volumetric heat sources/losses, and $\lambda > 0$ is thermal conductivity.

-The weak formulation
-is derived in the standard way, first by multiplying equation :eq:`poisson1` with a test function $v$, then integrating over the domain $\Omega$, and then applying the Green's theorem (integration by parts) to the second derivatives.
+The weak formulation is derived as usual, first by multiplying equation :eq:`poisson1` with a test function $v$, then integrating over the domain $\Omega$, and then applying the Green's theorem (integration by parts) to the second derivatives.
 Because of the homogeneous Dirichlet condition :eq:`poisson2`, there are no surface integrals.
 Since the product of the two gradients in the volumetric weak form needs to be integrable for all $u$ and $v$ in $V$,